Nashville Family Fun

 Nashville is having a hot time this summer and is putting together a soundtrack of everyone’s summer favorites for Music City visitors.
 Live music, unique festivals and events, culinary excursions, family fun, and new exhibits all combined with summer sunshine and the great outdoors makes Nashville the perfect place for your summer getaway.
 For all the fun and amazing events you can experience go to: visitmusiccity.com/summerinthecity.

 Visit Cheekwood Botanical Garden & Museum of Art and take a stroll through their beautiful 55 acres and enjoy the season's changing colors.
 Head over to the Nashville Zoo at Grassmere to see giraffes, alligators, owls, and the newest addition: red kangaroos!
 And their Jungle Gym was just named one of the World's Coolest Playgrounds by Travel + Leisure!
+Also, you need to see Madame Tussauds Nashville!
+The world-famous family friendly wax attraction will provide an interactive experience, allowing you to step into immersive iconic scenes and musical performances that cannot be found anywhere else.

 OH THE SIGHTS YOU'LL SEE